MDeLuise/plant-it/README.md

 ## Why?
 Plant-it is a gardening companion app that helps you take care of your plants.

-It does not recommend you about which action to take, instead it is designed to logs the activity you are doing.
+It does not recommend you about which action to take, instead it is designed to log the activity you are doing.
-This is on purpose, I strongly believe that the only one in charge of know when to water your plants, when to fertilize them, etc. is you (with the help of multiple online sources).
+This is on purpose, I strongly believe that the only one in charge of knowing when to water your plants, when to fertilize them, etc. is you (with the help of multiple online sources).

-Plant-it helps you remember the last time you did a treatment of your plants, which plants you have, collects photos of your plants, and notify you about time passed since last action on them.
+Plant-it helps you remember the last time you did a treatment of your plants, which plants you have, collects photos of your plants, and notifies you about the time passed since the last action on them.

 ## Features highlight